PiyushKumar-30/End-to-End-Face-Recognition-Project/README.md

 * Ensure your webcam is connected and accessible by your browser.
 * Open index.html to start the application.
 * Follow on-screen instructions to position your face within the video frame for detection.

+## Adding Images of Another Person
+To add images of another person for recognition:

+* Go to the folder named labels.
+* Create a new folder and rename it with the actual name of the person whose photos you are going to upload.
+* Upload 3 images of the person (in PNG format) and rename the photos to 1.png, 2.png, and 3.png respectively.
+* Done!

 ## Note
 Currently, the system can only recognize a few people due to data copyright issues.